williehwc/CroMagRallyWatch/README.md

 13. Open CroMagRallyWatch.xcodeproj from this repository.
 14. Click on the CroMagRallyWatch (not CroMagRally) project in the Project Navigator sidebar.
 15. Click on the CroMagRallyWatch WatchKit Extension target (it has an 🅔 icon).
 16. In Build Settings, change Other Linker Flags and Header Search Paths to reflect your folder structure.
+Replace `watchsimulator` with `watchos` if you are running on an actual Apple Watch.
 17. Click Run (the play button); the game should build, install, and run.
-Intalling to Apple Watch will take time; please be patient.
+Installing to Apple Watch will take time; please be patient.

 ## Credits